MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/populate-data.md

 [![Screenshot of CollectionView runtime item template selection, on iOS and Android](populate-data-images/datatemplateselector.png "Runtime item template selection in a CollectionView")](populate-data-images/datatemplateselector-large.png#lightbox "Runtime item template selection in a CollectionView")

-For more information about data template selectors, see [Create a Xamarin.Forms DataTemplateSelector](~/xamarin-forms/app-fundamentals/templates/data-templates/selector.md).
+For more information about data template selectors, see [Create a Xamarin.Forms DataTemplateSelector](~/xamarin-forms/app-fundamentals/templates/data-templates/selector.md). **Important** Do not wrap the templates in a `ViewCell` as shown in the linked example - doing so will cause an exception at runtime.
+Use a layout control such as `StackLayout` instead.

 ## Related links